 15.4ab Editor: Please change the line 22 of the subclause as shown below:

-For contention-based one-to-many ranging, the order of Poll and Response frames in a ranging sub-round is switched.
+For contention-based one-to-many ranging, the ranging initiation message uses One-to-many Poll Compact frame with Message Control field value 0x50, which defines the number of ranging sub-rounds and the sizeof each ranging sub-rounds.
+The order of Poll and Response frames in a ranging sub-round is switched.
 If no valid Response frame is received from a responder, the initiator does not send the Poll and skips the sub-round without sending the UWB fragments.
 The responder not seeing the poll also skips sending the UWB fragments and the measurement report.
 This is illustrated in Figure 38 where when the response frame is not received correctly, the frames with dotted grey box are not sent.

 CID 711